 - 1/2 cup confectioners' sugar

 - In a microwave, melt butter and chocolate; stir until smooth.
 Beat in brown sugar and corn syrup until blended.
 Beat in egg.
 In another bowl, whisk flour, baking soda, 1 teaspoon cinnamon and salt; gradually beat into brown sugar mixture.
 Refrigerate, covered, until firm, about 1 hour.

 - Preheat oven to 350°.
 In a shallow bowl, mix confectioners' sugar and remaining cinnamon.
 Shape dough into 1-1/2-in. balls; roll in confectioners' sugar mixture.
 Place 2 in. apart on greased baking sheets.

-- Bake until set and tops are cracked, 10-12 minutes.
+- Bake until cookies are set and tops are cracked, 10-12 minutes.
 Cool on pans 2 minutes.
 Remove to wire racks to finish cooling.
-Yield: about 2 dozen.